VolQuest - VFL in the NFL report

 Josh Malone, wr, New York Jets – Malone is on the Jets practice squad

-Dan McCullers, dl, Pittsburgh Steelers – McCullers didn’t have a tackle in the Steelers 33-3 loss the Patriots
+Dan McCullers, dl, Pittsburgh Steelers – Two tackles in the Steelers 28-26 loss to the Seahawks

 Kahil McKenzie, ol, Seattle Seahawks – McKenzie is on the Seahawks practice squad.

-Emmanuel Moseley — San Francisco 49ers — Two tackles in the 49ers 31-17 win over the Bucs
+Emmanuel Moseley — San Francisco 49ers — Moseley had a tackle in the 49ers 41-17 win over the Bengals.

-Michael Palardy, p, Carolina Panthers – Four punts for an average of 48.3 yards a punt in the Panthers 30-27 loss to the Rams
+Michael Palardy, p, Carolina Panthers – Five punts for a 50.6 yard average and a tackle in the Panthers 20-14 loss to Tampa Bay.

-Cordarrelle Patterson, wr, Chicago Bears – One catch for 3 yards, one rush for -2 yards in the Bears 10-3 loss to the Packers
+Cordarrelle Patterson, wr, Chicago Bears – Two rushes for 50 yards and a special teams tackle in the Bears 16-14 win over the Broncos

-Kyle Phillips, de, New York Jets — Phillips was inactive in the Jets 17-16 loss to the Bills.
+Kyle Phillips, de, New York Jets — The Jets play the Browns Monday night

-Jalen Reeves-Maybin, lb, Detriot Lions – Six tackles in the Lions and Cardinals 27-27 tie.
+Jalen Reeves-Maybin, lb, Detriot Lions – Reeves-Maybin didn’t record a tackle in the Lions 13-10 win over the Chargers

-Luke Stocker, te, Atlanta Falcons – Stocker didn’t have a catch in the Falcons 28-12 loss to the Vikings
+Luke Stocker, te, Atlanta Falcons – One catch for four years in the Falcons 24-20 win over the Eagles.

-Cam Sutton, db, Pittsburgh Steelers – One tackle in the Steelers 33-3 loss to the Patriots
+Cam Sutton, db, Pittsburgh Steelers – Three tackles including a tackle for loss in the Steelers 28-26 loss to the Seahawks.

-Shy Tuttle, dl, New Orleans Saints — The Saints play the Texans Monday night
+Shy Tuttle, dl, New Orleans Saints —One tackle in the Saints 27-9 loss to the Rams.

-Jason Witten, te, Dallas Cowboys — Three catches for 15 yards and a touchdown in the Cowboys 35-17 win over the Giants.
+Jason Witten, te, Dallas Cowboys —Four catches for 25 yards and a touchdown in the Cowboys 31-21 win over the Redskins